 1. Know Your Location

 The most important thing to do before you start your garden is conduct a little research.
 Most vegetables and fruits have different zones where they’re able to grow.
-For example, as much as I love lemons and limes, they’re not going to grow in Virginia outside of a greenhouse.
+For example, as much as you love lemons and limes, you might not have the right climate to grow a supply of your own.

 Understanding which season to grow your crops is also important.
 Do a quick search for your zone and start making a list of what you want to plant, and when is the best time.
 Research the Farmers’ Almanac for tips on when to expect the last frost, which can kill your plants early and unexpectedly.